 Dealing with suicidal prisoners can be challenging.
-“People who want to ...
+“People who want to kill themselves are ...

 Ronald J. Beal, a Wisconsin state prisoner, filed a complaint under 42 U.S.C. § 1983 alleging violations of his civil rights by Department of Corrections (DOC) staff who had subjected him to verbal harassment.
 After his complaint was dismissed by a magistrate judge during the initial screening process, Beal appealed.
 The Seventh Circuit reversed on October 2, 2015 and remanded the case for further proceedings.